Play Therapist, Family Counselor, Individual Counselor, Certified Clinical Trauma Professional,

 Endorsement by Practice Owner, Dr. Emily Cook

 When Emily Cook Therapy was ready to expand services to more intentionally help Bethesda children and families, Anna was the only person I invited to join my team.
 She is a deeply gifted child, adolescent, and young adult therapist who is a natural fit for families of all kinds.
 You will benefit immediately from her extensive experience working with children and adolescents in families facing complex issues such as trauma, mental health disorders, substance abuse, developmental delays, and diverse learning issues.
 And adults shouldn’t be worried about her ability to connect with them, too; Anna is an effective and supportive individual counselor who is passionate about helping people find their voice and make healthy choices for their lives.
 I’m confident she’ll provide the support, strategies, and stabilization that your child, adolescent, young adult, whole family, or very own self is looking for.

 Anna White is accepting new clients.
-She is available Thursdays from 4 PM until 8 PM, Fridays from noon until 7 PM and Saturdays from 2 PM to 6 PM.
+She is available Thursdays from 4 PM until 8 PM, Fridays from noon until 7 PM, and Saturdays from 2 PM to 6 PM.

 Recent Blog Posts by Anna White